danielenick89/serverize/README.md

 Any `&` will be translated to spaces.

 ## Why
 It happened many times to me that I had prototyped something on my computer and I wanted to quickly interface this to other components (a web server running somewhere else, a PHP script, etc.) to test it or make a proof of concept.
 Serverize was born like this, since it's pretty easy to make a simple http request: you can curl, file_get_contents(), or even ajax your command in this way.
 In testing times, it can be a way to avoid headaches with user permissions, reachability from a different host, or simply avoid using os.system("mycommand") or equivalent which can be unsafe if used lightly.
-Still remember this was not thought to be a serious, reliable or secure tool.
+Keep in mind this was not thought to be a serious, reliable nor secure tool.

 ## Installation
 Make sure you have Python 3+ installed on your system.
 Then download the file and make it executable (`chmod +x serverize` on linux/mac).
 You might want to move it in your `PATH` to use it from anywhere.